 Like every strategy, the defensive tactic presents both advantages and disadvantages.

-In terms of advantages, it gives the company an opportunity to enhance the value of its products and services, while emphasizing the benefits of the brand and devaluing the equity of the company’s main competitors.
-Also, as it is seen as a long-term strategy, it takes the burden of feeling threatened all the time and it gives an opportunity to engage both old and new customers.
+In terms of advantages, it allows the company to enhance the value of its products and services, while emphasizing the benefits of the brand and devaluing the equity of the company’s main competitors.
+Also, as it is seen as a long-term strategy, it takes the burden of feeling threatened all the time and it allows engaging both old and new customers.

 As a main drawback, problems can appear when the company does not understand the target market, or why it is losing market share.
 Problems can also occur when the tactic is not aligned with a long-term strategy for growing the business.